Pyre-Bot/pyre-bot/README.md

 Clone the repo to wherever you want the bot to reside.
 You can run the bot by calling bot.py.
 You will also need [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) installed on your machine to run the updates for the game servers.

 #### API Tokens
-You need to get API tokens from the [Discord Developer Portal](https://discordapp.com/developers/docs/intro) to use those respective functions of the bot.
+You need to get an API token from the [Discord Developer Portal](https://discordapp.com/developers/docs/intro).
+The token is added to the config.ini file in the config folder.

 #### Setting variables
 Some variables need to be set before using the bot to make sure it is looking in the correct place for files and information.
 In the **config/config.ini** file you will be able to config the following: